 So how did such a lovely plant get such an unusual name?
 While no one may know for certain, some people think the plant was named for the way its flowers hang down like spiders.
 Others believe it comes from its medicinal properties, as it was once used to treat spider bites.
 At any rate, it’s well worth having in the garden.

 The three-petaled spiderwort flowers are usually blue to purple, but may also be pink, white or red.
-They only remain open for a day (blooming in morning hours and closing at night), but the multiple flowers will continually bloom for up to 4-6 weeks in summer.
+They only remain open for a day (blooming in morning hours and closing at night), but the multiple flowers will continually bloom for up to four to six weeks in summer.
 The plant’s foliage consists of arching grass-like leaves that will grow about a foot or two in height, depending on the variety.

 Since spiderwort plants grow in clumps, they’re great for use in borders, edging, woodland gardens and even containers.
 You can even grow spiderwort as an indoor plant if garden space is limited.

 Growing spiderworts is easy and you’ll find the plants to be quite resilient.
-They’re hardy in Zones 4-9 and will tolerate more than what one would expect.
+They’re hardy in USDA plant hardiness zones 4-9 and will tolerate more than what one would expect.
 Spiderworts typically grow in moist, well-drained and acidic (pH 5 to 6) soil, though I have found the plants to be quite forgiving in the garden and tolerant of many soil conditions.
 Spiderwort plants do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.

 If starting spiderwort seeds indoors, do so about eight weeks prior to transplanting outside.
-It should take anywhere from 10 days to 6 weeks for germination to occur.
+It should take anywhere from 10 days to six weeks for germination to occur.
 Hardened seedlings can be transplanted outdoors about a week after the last spring frost.

 Spiderwort as an Indoor Plant